pcmichaud/micro/source/production_en.rst

 We use the convention of using lower case :math:`c` to denote marginal cost while upper case C for total costs.

-Using the enveloppe theorem we can show that
+Using the envelope theorem, we can show that

 .. math:: \frac{\partial C(p_X,p_Z,Y)}{\partial Y} = \mu